erasmus-without-paper/ewp-specs-api-ounits/README.md

  * All requests from the EWP Network MUST be allowed to access this API.

- * Additionally, implementers MAY allow this API to be accessed by **anonymous** external clients too (without the need of using any client certificate).
+ * Additionally, server implementers MAY allow this API to be accessed by **anonymous** external clients too (without the need of using any client certificate).

+ * Server implementers MAY choose to hide some of their organizational units from EWP members.
+But if they do, they MUST keep proper referential integrity in mind (if a unit is referenced somewhere in other APIs, then it MUST be visible here).

 Handling of invalid parameters